Solid Waste Management Department

 On this site, you will find information about the wide spectrum of solid waste services we provide and the guidelines pertaining to these services.
 We also post every neighborhood's schedule on this site, as well as the holiday collection schedule and helpful numbers and links.

-The Solid Waste Management Department serves over 376,820 Houston homes with direct garbage, yard trimmings, and tree waste/junk waste collection.
-We offer every Houstonian the opportunity to recycle through the provision of recycling drop-off sites or through curbside single stream recycling that now reaches to 272,000 households.
-The single stream program will be expanded to all 376,820 homes before the end of fiscal year 2015.
+The Solid Waste Management Department serves over 386,669 Houston homes with direct garbage, recycling, yard trimmings, and tree waste/junk waste collection.
+We also extend the opportunity to recycle to every Houstonian through the provision of recycling drop-off sites around the city.
+We offer six Neighborhood Depositories/Recycling Centers for tree waste/junk waste drop-off and recycling.
 We also span a 640 square-mile area with dead animal collection on City streets.
-We offer six Neighborhood Depositories/Recycling Centers for tree waste/junk waste drop-off and recycling.

 Be sure to take extra precaution when handling common household chemicals.
 The City of Houston offers a safe and environmentally-friendly manner to dispose of household hazardous waste and electronic scrap at its two Environmental Service Centers.